International Organisation of Vine and Wine: Establishment of Standards within the OIV

-The International Organisation of Vine and Wine provides methods to assess the color of a wine using a spectrophotometer and the calculation of indices in the Lab color space.
+The International Organisation of Vine and Wine also provides these standardized methods to assess the color of a wine using a spectrophotometer and the calculation of indices in the Lab color space.

 Resolutions

+At the annual congresses, the OIV decides on resolutions for the upcoming year.
 In 2013, the OIV took a resolution which "recommends obtaining and developing new cultivars which carry multiple resistance loci [...] to lower the risk of selection and of development of more aggressive pathogen strains", especially for downy and powdery mildew.
+During the 43rd OIV congress in Mexico, 2022, 32 new resolutions were established.
+The newest resolutions include aiming to reduce allergenic residues in their products and maintain functional biodiversity in the vineyards.